A practical guide to understanding your mortgage

-The mortgage deed is an essential document in obtaining your loan.
+The mortgage deed (or mortgage loan agreement) is an essential document in obtaining your loan.
 It contains all the details of the loan terms to authenticate and validate the mortgage you have signed with your financial institution.
 There are two different types of mortgage deeds: the mortgage deed and the mortgage guarantee deed.

 The mortgage deed

 This is the classic and best-known document.
 However, it is decreasing in popularity.